 When you want to submit the perfect librarian resume, whether you are applying for a school librarian position or other librarian jobs available, it is best to do everything you can to take advantage of all the space available on your resume.

 This is why many library resume examples include additional heading such as certifications, computer skills, interests, and even languages.
 Your personal data and other reference materials to prove that you have such skills and experience are important, but these headings can attract hiring managers into looking at your resume.

-Computer Skills and Certifications
+Computer Skills and Certifications for a Librarian

 Aside from relevant librarian certifications and other library materials and library resources you have mastered over time, your librarian resume may also include specific computer skills and certifications.
 You may use a resume builder so you won’t have a hard time filling in all the information and keep your resume format organized.